Language-Research-Technology/ldac-profile/profile/profile.md

 ---

 This document is a DRAFT RO-Crate profile for Language Data resources.
-The profile specifies the contents RO-Crate Metadata Documents for language resources and gives guidance on how to structure language data collections both at the RO-Crate package level and in a repository containing multiple packages.
+The profile specifies the contents of RO-Crate Metadata Documents for language resources and gives guidance on how to structure language data collections both at the RO-Crate package level and in a repository containing multiple packages.